 CaptionSync has a Video Encoding service available for .mp4, .mov, .m4v, or .f4v video formats, where we can generate either a subtitled or an open captioned video.

-- If you have a complete job but didn't request the caption files you need, you can use our Redo feature for free (for 1 year after the original request) and generate a new set of outputs.
+- If you have a complete submission but didn't request the caption files you need, you can use our Redo feature for free (for 1 year after the original request) and generate a new set of outputs.